 The true stars of Source Code are Gyllenhaal and Monaghan.
 They hold what could easily be a tired retreat into something riveting each time Stevens is transported on that train.
 Monaghan is given a huge responsibility because each time we see her character she must reveal a different side of Christina as Stevens attempts his mission.

 The opening sequence and score reminded me instantly of ‘North by Northwest’.
 Luckily that’s not where the comparisons end.
 Source Code is a successful science-fiction film that is equal parts thriller and drama.
 It might over stay its welcome by about eight minutes, but Source Code is a ride not to be missed.
+Highly Recommended.

 Directed by Duncan Jones